-How To Buy: A Crib
+How To Buy A Crib

-*Err on the side of a cooler room — this promotes better respiratory stimulation in baby.
+Err on the side of a cooler room — this promotes better respiratory stimulation in baby.
+The American Academy of Pediatrics suggests keeping the room between 65 and 70 degrees.

 Keep baby’s crib or bassinet away from blinds or drapery, which are strangulation hazards.

-*Whatever product you buy should be safety certified by the Juvenile Product Manufacturers Association.
+Whatever product you buy should be safety certified by the Juvenile Product Manufacturers Association.
+Keep in mind that crib safety standards changed after June 28, 2011, when drop-side rail cribs were banned.

 Use the manual!
 If it’s shaky when you’re done or there are any leftover pieces you’re not quite sure what to do with, you missed or botched a step somewhere.
 Keep trying until you have a steady crib, and don’t be shy about using the customer service line.